TenebrisNoctua/ServerAuthority/docs/examples/admin/index.md

 ![hierarchyimage_2](../../img/tutorial/admin/hierarchyimage_2.png)

-We have now set-up our main admin system.
-We can now begin adding our command modules and scripts.
-You can check out the basic command tutorial pages on the left side, to see how you can implement them.
+Now that we have set-up our main admin system, we can begin adding our command modules and scripts.
+To do so, you can check out the basic command tutorial pages on the left side.
+You may use them to learn how to implement some basic general commands.